Description

 Spring Washer

 Helical spring lock washers have been in use for well over 100 years.
-They are still used on many applications in the belief that they will will “lock” the nut/bolt to the joint and prevent loosening.
+They are still used on many applications in the belief that they will “lock” the nut/bolt to the joint and prevent loosening.
 Junker originally showed in his work published in 1969 that these washers are ineffective in preventing loosening.

 General: